This guide will walk you through the process of creating a secure, read-only

 - Use the default database name (typically ‘postgres’)

 Supabase provides connection information in the project settings.
-Make sure to use these details when configuring your application.
+Make sure

 Supabase-Specific Notes